dsoprea/GeonamesRdf/geonames/resources/README.rst

 Introduction
 ------------

 This is a client library for the `Geonames <http://www.geonames.org>`_ RDF-compatible `web-services <http://www.geonames.org/export/ws-overview.html>`_.
-At this time, only the `Search API <http://www.geonames.org/export/geonames-search.html>`_ provides RDF responses.
+At this time, only the `Search API <http://www.geonames.org/export/geonames-search.html>`_ provides RDF responses and is, therefore, the only adapter available.

 RDF is often used in association with the `Semantic Web <http://www.w3.org/standards/semanticweb>`_ and/or the `IoT <https://en.wikipedia.org/wiki/Internet_of_Things>`_.